EmmanuelCorrales/emmanuelcorrales.github.io/_drafts/2018-09-26-deploy-rails-nginx-puma-to-ec2-with-ubuntu.md

     IpProtocol=tcp,FromPort=80,ToPort=80,IpRanges=[{CidrIp=0.0.0.0/0}]
 {% endhighlight %}

-By default the subnet is configured to not auto-assign a public ip after launching a new EC2 instance.
-Modify the subnet attribute to auto-assign a public ip whenever an EC2 instance is launched.
+We have now finished setting up the VPC for our Rails app.

+### <a name="find_latest_ubuntu" />Find the latest image of Ubuntu

+Launching an EC2 instance of Ubuntu through the terminal requires an image id as argument.
+We can find the id of the latest AMI(Amazon Machine Image) for Ubuntu 16.04 LTS by executing the command below.

 {% highlight bash %}
-aws ec2 modify-subnet-attribute --map-public-ip-on-launch \
-  --subnet-id subnet-0b9e54cc7752c940e
-{% endhighlight %}

-By default EC2 instances launched in non-default VPC don't get hostnames.
-We need to modify the vpc attribute to allow dns hostnames.
-{% highlight bash %}
-aws ec2 modify-vpc-attribute --vpc-id vpc-a01106c2 \
-  --enable-dns-hostnames "{\"Value\":true}"
-{% endhighlight %}

-Create a key pair.
-This key pair is used to access running EC2 instances via SSH.
-{% highlight bash %}
-aws ec2 create-key-pair --key-name RailsEC2 | jq -r '.KeyMaterial' > RailsEC2.pem
-{% endhighlight %}

-Find the latest Ubuntu image.
-{% highlight bash %}
 aws ec2 describe-images --owners 099720109477 \
   --filters 'Name=state,Values=available' \
   'Name=name,Values=ubuntu/images/hvm-ssd/ubuntu-xenial-16.04-amd64-server-????????' \
   --output json | jq -r '.Images | sort_by(.CreationDate) | last(.[]).ImageId'
-# ami-0d97809b54a5f01ba
 {% endhighlight %}

-Launch an EC2 instance.
+The **owners** parameter is the id of the vendor called Canonical which is the company behind Ubuntu.
+If successful the command would return the latest id of the AMI for Ubuntu.
+At the time of writing, the id latest image for Ubuntu 16.04 LTS Server is **ami-0d97809b54a5f01ba**.

+### <a name="create_key_pair" />Create a key pair.

+An EC2 instance requires a key pair.
+The key pair is used to access running EC2 instances via SSH.
+Create a key pair by executing the command below.

 {% highlight bash %}
+aws ec2 create-key-pair --key-name RailsEC2 | jq -r '.KeyMaterial' > RailsEC2.pem
+{% endhighlight %}

+### <a name="launch_ec2" />Launching the EC2 instance.
+Now that we have all we need to launch an EC2 instance of Ubuntu lets execute the command below to launch one new EC2 instance.

+{% highlight bash %}
 aws ec2 run-instances --count 1 --instance-type t2.micro \
   --key-name RailsEC2 \
   --image-id ami-0d97809b54a5f01ba \
   --security-group-ids sg-01b68dc626cc61562 \
-  --user-data file://bootstrap.sh \
   --subnet-id subnet-0b9e54cc7752c940e \
-  --iam-instance-profile Name=RailsEC2S3-Instance-Profile
+  | jq -r '.Instances[].InstanceId'
+# i-0eb7fac3a8e066e77"
 {% endhighlight %}

+If successful, the command above would return the id of the new instance.
+Lets now check if we can access the EC2 instance we launched.

+### <a name="access_ec2" />Accessing Ubuntu on EC2.

+First get the the public DNS hostname of the instance we launched by running the command below.
+You may have to wait a few minutes after launching the EC2 instance for this command to work because the command would only work on instances with **running** status and not with **pending**.

+{% highlight bash %}
+aws ec2 describe-instances --instance-ids i-0eb7fac3a8e066e77 \
+  | jq -r '.Reservations[].Instances[].PublicDnsName'
+{% endhighlight %}

+Run the command below and pass the location of the pem file we created earlier:

+{% highlight bash %}
+ssh -i "RailsEC2.pem" ubuntu@ec2-13-251-103-23.ap-southeast-1.compute.amazonaws.com
+{% endhighlight %}

+If the command is successful then you would be logged in to your Ubuntu Server.

-### <a name="bootstrap_rails" />Bootstrap script for Rails on Ubuntu Server
+### <a name="bootstrap_rails" />Bootstrap script for Rails on the Ubuntu Server
 A bootstrap script is a script that is executed after the initial launch of an EC2 instance.
 We are going to create and use the bootstrap script to automatically configure the production environment for our Rails app everytime a new EC2